For the Web and in Print

 In print, use small caps without points: BC, AD, BCE.
 On the Web, use regular caps: BC, AD.

 Lowercase fax when used in a sentence.
 If you’re providing a fax number on your business card or in a listing, it’s okay to use an initial cap.

 First-year (noun), first-year student (adjective)

 First year (no hyphen) is used when you’re talking about a year, not a student.

 First-years are encouraged to take first-year seminars during their first year at Mount Holyoke.

 Five Colleges, Five College Consortium

-Don’t hyphenate and always spell out five.
+Don’t hyphenate (even when used as an adjective), and always spell out five.

 Foreign words and phrases should not be italicized unless they are unfamiliar.
 In general, if the word or phrase appears in Webster’s foreign-word section, it is considered familiar.
 If a definition follows, it is enclosed in parentheses or quotation marks.

 Frances Perkins Scholars are nontraditional-age students (not "nontraditional-aged students").
 Also, note it's Frances, not Francis.